tizhproger/spamfilter/README.md

 `Why not just a few messages?`
 - Because in this way we can see, how (probably) the model will handle a big amount of data at once.
 For example if we need to procees messages in chat in a pack.
 And also, if you will test models on a 2-3 messages, time differences can be small to show anything.

+I can also assume, that F1 score of models was affected by classes imbalance.
+However, I had two datasets with different distributions: Telegram (RU) - almost 50/50 balance, SMS (EN) - 80/20 or a bit different.
+As training showed, accuracy remained high, F1 score was (just by view) a bit better on imbalanced EN datasets, on one and the same model ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

 <details>
   <summary>English Datasets</summary>